bradishp/IrisTemplateExtractor/README.md

 Code to compare the vector templates is provided seperately.

 There are a number of parameters throughout the code which may need to be adjusted for each dataset.
-These include the thresholds for detecting the iris boundaries and the maximum and minimum sizes of the pupil and iris radiuses.
+These include the thresholds for detecting the iris boundaries, the radial and angular resolutions and the minimum and maximum sizes of the pupil and iris radiuses.

 References: